sermon: Maintaining Good Health (Part 6)

-Let's go back to Romans 9 again, and we'll pick up the context in verse 18 because there is more here that sometimes is a hard nut for some to swallow.
+Let us go back to Romans 9 again, and we will pick up the context in verse 18 because there is more here that sometimes is a hard nut for some to swallow.

 Romans 9:18 Therefore has he mercy on whom he will have mercy, and whom he will he hardens.

 This is what is hard for some to understand.